swaznil/drawxd/README.md

 # DrawxD

 ## Project Overview

-DrawxD is a whiteboard canvas inspired from  excalidraw and tldraw.
-This is an expermention project of mine where I've tried to recreate a modern infinite canvas.
+DrawxD is a whiteboard canvas inspired by Excalidraw and tldraw.
+It is an experimental project where I've tried to recreate a modern infinite canvas.

 ---

 ### Motivation

-When trying to teach somebody a concept online, I normally sketch ideas to help them understand visually, For that I needed an whitebaord app or a website.
-There werent much good free options and even the good ones had poor performance.
-Sometimes I just wanted to draw with stylus without internet, but I couldn't find any with infinite canvas, good performance and offline support.
+When teaching somebody a concept online, I normally sketch ideas to help them understand visually.
+I wanted a free whiteboard with an infinite canvas, good performance, and offline support that I could also use with a stylus.

-I created originally created this for my own personal use but later decided to host it online and use it as a hackclub, horizons project.
+I originally created DrawxD for my own use, then decided to host it online and use it as a Hack Club Horizons project.
+It has also been an opportunity to learn more about React.

-I also use this as an opportunity to learn React, as I had less exposure to it.

 ---